kyma-project/template-repository/README.md

-> **NOTE:** It is a general template that can be used for a project README.md, example README.md, or any other README.md type in all Kyma repositories in the Kyma organization.
-The `Overview`, `Contributing`, `Code of Conduct` and `Licensing` sections are mandatory.
-The `Prerequisites` section is mandatory if there are any requirements regarding hard- or software.
-All other sections are optional.
-Use only those that suit your use case but keep the proposed section order.
-Leave the `Contributing`, `Code of Conduct` and `Licensing` sections like they are.
+> **NOTE:** This is a general template that can be used for a project README.md, example README.md, or any other README.md type in all Kyma repositories in the Kyma organization.
+Except for the mandatory sections, use only those sections that suit your use case but keep the proposed section order.
+>
+> Mandatory sections:
+> - `Overview`
+> - `Contributing` - do not change this!
+> - `Code of Conduct` - do not change this!
+> - `Licensing` - do not change this!
+> - `Prerequisites`, if there are any requirements regarding hard- or software

 # {Project Title} (mandatory)